LemmyNet/lemmy-docs/src/administration/horizontal_scaling.md

 2. An alternative option is to configure sticky sessions in your load balancer.
 This will ensure that subsequent requests all end up on the same Lemmy-ui server, and as long as your sticky sessions last longer than your upgrade process, most clients should remain functional.
+3. Similarly to sticky sessions, another possibility is to configure ip hash based load balancing.
-3. A third option is to just employ downtime and upgrade all servers at once (but that's not very fun!)
+4. There is always the option to just employ downtime and upgrade all servers at once (but that's not very fun!)

 ### Lemmy_server

-Lemmy_server is the backend process, which handles:

-- Incoming HTTP requests (both from Lemmy clients and incoming federation from other servers)
-- Outgoing federation
-- Scheduled tasks (most notably, constant hot rank calculations, which keep the front page fresh)
+Lemmy_server can be horizontally scaled, with a few caveats.

+#### Scheduled tasks

 By default, a Lemmy_server process will always run background scheduled tasks, which are intended to be run only on one server.
 Launching multiple processes with the default configuration will result in multiple duplicated scheduled tasks